Diff4Earth/ige-jaxathon-2025/projects/neutral-density-JLS-RC.md

 ## Success metrics :
 *Please provide a criteria on the basis of which you will assess whether you have achieved your objectives for the hackathon*

+* The new surface after optimization should be more neutral than the 1st guess
+* It should be fast (enough)
+* If we have time, we could compare speed and neutrality with the existing package: https://github.com/geoffstanley/neutral-surfaces
+* Providing a full python implementation would be a great achievement